 Whatever your decorating budget may be, the goal is always the same: to add to your home's beauty and create an aesthetically... pleasing and inviting space.
 Before you cut corners and costs, avoid these ten mistakes that can leave your home looking cheap and less-than-stunning.

 Art is one of the most important elements of a well-decorated home and few things can cheapen a space quicker than mass production prints and artwork.
 This living space from Beauty EQ features a beautiful, original piece of artwork that looks expensive and purposeful.

-Thanks to site such as Etsy and Artfire, it is possible to afford original art within almost any budget.
-And if you have a streak of DIY in you, you can very easily and frugally create your own original artwork for your home.
+But even if you can't afford to attend a lux art show, sites such as Etsy make it possible to afford original and unique art at almost any budget.
+And if you have a streak of DIY in you, you can very easily and frugally create... your own original artwork for your home.

 I think there is a time and a place for themes - and that is in a kid's room before the age of 13.
 After that, decorating themes should be replaced by decorating styles, and this is a totally different thing indeed.

 One of the fastest ways to cheapen any space is to have too much of a good thing.
 I love the seashore so we have a variety of shoreline found objects scattered throughout our home, but an overabundance would make our home look like a cheap seaside motel.

 And it would your home,... too.
 So skip the theme and have a bit of style.
 Your home will thank you!

 This beautiful living room spotted on Nesting With Grace does everything right ... almost.
 The jute rug used in the middle of the room may go with the decor, but its size makes the room feel off balance and lazy.

 When picking a rug, make sure it's large enough to fit right under your furniture so it is not simply floating in the room.
 A rug that is too large will make your space feel too full while a too-small rug looks haphazard and, well, cheap.Continue to 5 of 10 below.